-The regional geology of the Ashlu Creek area has been complied by Roddick and Woodsworth (1979) as Open File 611, Figure 3.
+The regional geology of the Ashlu Creek area has been complied by Roddick and Woodsworth (1979) as Open File 611, Figure 4.
 The area is completely within the Coast Plutonic Complex which is a belt of plutonic and metamorphic terrane, extending about 1800 km through British Columbia, southeast Alaska and Yukon Territory.

-A narrow roof pendant of septa occurs 3 km southwest of the minesite and is composed of Gambier Group metasediments - volcanics of Lower Cretaceous age.
+A narrow "roof pendant" septa occurs near the Josh claim and is composed of Gambier Group metasediments - volcanics of Lower Cretaceous age.
 Intrusive rocks are shown (Figure 3) as qd' - Leucocratic quartz diorite, minor granodiorite and tonalite.